 Reflection of what worked and what more is needed

-For some Indigenous people, the simple things in life, like a good job, healthy children and a happy family, are still just a dream.
+For some Aboriginal and Torres Strait Islander people, the simple things in life, like a good job, healthy children and a happy family, are still just a dream.

 Together, we’re making dreams come true.